European-XFEL/Karabo/doc/concepts/middle_layer_devices.rst

 2. steps a hardware property through a range of values, defined by a starting position, an increment and an end position or the number of steps
 3. at each step triggers some sort of processing or data acquisition of other value
-4. brings the hardware and devices it relies back into the initial state or another defined state.
+4. brings the hardware and devices it relies on back into the initial state or another defined state.

 Given the above requirements, a scan device thus

-- needs to be aware of subordinate devices it controls, which may be of heterogenous nature, which can be implemented in either or both ways described for composite devices.
+- needs to be aware of subordinate devices it controls, which may be of heterogeneous nature, which can be implemented in either or both ways described for composite devices.
 - Must be able to lock these devices so that no outside interference is possible during the scan.
 This is done via the locking mechanism.
-- Must be able to trigger data acquisition via the run mananagement, which may be done using the Karabo-provided *simpleRunAcquistion* device.
+- Must be able to trigger data acquisition via the run management, which may be done using the Karabo-provided *simpleRunAcquistion* device.

 An exemplary device scanning is implemented below.
 In the example ``command()``